mezzio/mezzio/docs/book/features/middleware-types.md

 HTTP methods.
 As an example, you might want middleware that only responds to HTTP POST requests to the path `/users`.

-Expressive allows you to define middleware using any of the following:
+Mezzio allows you to define middleware using any of the following:

 - PSR-15 middlewares - [http-interop/http-server-middleware](https://github.com/http-interop/http-server-middleware)
-  instances (starting in Expressive 3.0)
+  instances (starting in Mezzio 3.0)
-- Callable middleware that implements the http-interop/http-server-middleware signature (starting in Expressive 3.0).
+- Callable middleware that implements the http-interop/http-server-middleware signature (starting in Mezzio 3.0).
 - [http-interop/http-middleware](https://github.com/http-interop/http-middleware/tree/0.4.1)
-  instances (supported in Expressive 2.X only).
+  instances (supported in Mezzio 2.X only).
-- Callable middleware that implements the http-interop/http-middleware signature (supported in Expressive 2.X only).
+- Callable middleware that implements the http-interop/http-middleware signature (supported in Mezzio 2.X only).
-- Callable "double-pass" middleware (as used in Expressive 1.X, and supported in Expressive 2.X only).
+- Callable "double-pass" middleware (as used in Mezzio 1.X, and supported in Mezzio 2.X only).
 - Service names resolving to one of the above middleware types.
 - Middleware pipelines expressed as arrays of the above middleware types.

-## PSR-15 middleware (http-interop/http-server-middleware) (Expressive 3.0)
+## PSR-15 middleware (http-interop/http-server-middleware) (Mezzio 3.0)

 The http-interop/http-server-middleware project is the basis for the proposed PSR-15 specification, which covers HTTP Server Middleware that consumes [PSR-7](http://www.php-fig.org/psr/psr-7) HTTP messages.
-Expressive 3.0 accepts middleware that implements the `MiddlewareInterface`.
+Mezzio 3.0 accepts middleware that implements the `MiddlewareInterface`.
 As an example:

 ```php